Hi there, we see you're using OS, why not try our app?

 Although some Black and Asian patients are able to receive a transplant from a white donor, for many the best match will come from a donor from the same ethnic background.

-Wales has a different organ donation system to the rest of the UK.
-People living in Wales now have three choices:
+At the current time, Wales has a different organ donation system to the rest of the UK.
+People living in Wales have three choices:

 If you want to be a donor, you can either register to be a donor (opt in) on the NHS Organ Donor Register or do nothing